mnxenakis/NaVCh_Scaling/README.md

 	3rvy_topologies.txt
 	3rvy_Preparation_Report.txt

-These files contain all relevant information.
+These files contain all relevant information and may be used for further analysis.

 # Single Voltage-gated Sodium Channel Protein Molecule Mutational Robustness Analysis